Nadeem-Younus/NLP-DataExtraction-and-ML/README.md

 # NLP
-In this project I work on Python, PySpark, SparkSQL, Hive SQL.
+In this project I worked on Python, PySpark, SparkSQL, Hive SQL.